sw1zpwr/whitebit-api/Private/http-private-v4-trade-doc.md

     "dealMoney": "0",                  // if order finished - amount in money currency that finished "dealStock": "0",                  // if order finished - amount in stock currency that finished "left": "0.001",                   // if order not finished - rest of amount that must be finished "makerFee": "0.001",               // maker fee ratio.
-If the number less than 0.0001 - its rounded to zero
+If the number less than 0.0001 - it will be rounded to zero
     "market": "BTC_USDT",              // deal market
     "orderId": 4180284841,             // order id
     "price": "9800",                   // price
     "side": "buy",                     // order type
     "takerFee": "0.001",               // maker fee ratio.
-If the number less than 0.0001 - its rounded to zero "timestamp": 1595792396.165973,    // current timestamp
+If the number less than 0.0001 - it will be rounded to zero "timestamp": 1595792396.165973,    // current timestamp
     "type": "stop limit"               // order type
 }